morete/kubevirt-basics-training/content/en/docs/live-migration/_index.md

 ---
-title: "Live Migration"
+title: "Live migration"
 weight: 7
 labfoldernumber: "07"
-sectionnumber: 7
 description: >
-  Migrate running VMs to other Nodes for maintenance or other reasons
+  Migrate running VMs to other nodes for maintenance or other reasons
 ---

-In this section we will get familiar with the concept of the Live Migration capabilities in KubeVirt.
+In this section we will get familiar with KubeVirt's live migration concept and capabilities.

-The idea of live migration is a familiar one in virtualization platforms, allowing administrators to keep workloads operational while servers are taken offline for various reasons, such as:
+The idea of live migration is a familiar one on virtualization platforms, allowing administrators to keep workload operational while servers are taken offline for various reasons, such as:

 * Hardware maintenance (e.g., physical repairs, firmware updates)
 * Power management by consolidating workloads onto fewer hypervisors during off-peak times